Pool D: Uruguay ready for successive RWC appearances

 Who are they?

 Uruguay are making their fourth appearance at the Rugby World Cup and are appearing at back-to-back tournaments for the first time, having featured in 1999, 2003 and 2015.
-But a sobering few weeks could be in store for Los Teros, who look the weakest relation in a pool also containing Wales, Australia, Fiji and Georgia.
+And a sobering few weeks could be in store for Los Teros, who look by far and away the weakest relation in a pool also containing Wales, Australia, Fiji and Georgia.

 Qualification for Uruguay was a lengthy process.
 They won the South American Rugby Championship in 2016 and 2017 - beating Brazil, Chile and Paraguay on both occasions.
 They then progressed to the Americas play-off in 2018, in which they recorded two eye-catching wins over Canada - 38-29 in Vancouver and 32-31 at home in Montevideo.
 Uruguay were also grouped with Wales, Australia and Fiji at the 2015 Rugby World Cup - along with tournament hosts England.
 They conceded 226 points across their four pool matches - an average of 56.5 per match.
 An improvement on that showing - as well as giving Georgia a rattle in their second fixture - will represent a good tournament.

 Esteban Meneses is a former Argentinean flanker, who plied his trade in Italy at the turn of the millennium after a lengthy spell with his home team La Plata - the capital city of Buenos Aires province.
 Meneses took over from Pablo Lemoine in the wake of the 2015 Rugby World Cup, having been recommended by then Argentina head coach Daniel Hourcade.
 Meneses helped mastermind qualification for Japan via victory over Canada meaning Los Teros have enjoyed a far longer preparation than normal, with the side normally having to go through the repechage system.
 Meneses has put a strong emphasis on fitness in the lead-up to September’s tournament.